The Dichotomy of Strength Training for BJJ - Strong As Hec

 It's a submission and what does submission mean?

-To give in and admit our defeat to another man.
-Some men can't handle that, it's the ultimate lesson in humility.
+Some men can't handle the lesson in humility.

 Sometimes even twice a day--to the point you're no longer getting in your strength work (which is essential to keep you healthy for Jiu-Jitsu) and more importantly, family time.